Viking River cruises dominates the European river cruise market, simply because it operates

 Southeast & East Asia

-*Special Note; This itinerary is currently not operating in 2017.
-Viking Mandalay (2012 & 56p) operates Irrawaddy Cruises in Myanmar (Burma), and Viking Mekong (b.
+*Special Note; The Myanmar itinerary is currently not operating in 2017 while the Mekong River cruise is.
+Viking Mandalay (2012 & 56p) operates Irrawaddy Cruises in Myanmar (Burma).
+However, Viking Mekong (b.
 2012 & 56p) plies the Mekong River in Cambodia and Vietnam.
 Both carry 60 passengers on four decks.
 The replica-style riverboats evoke an appealing colonial atmosphere with lots of wood paneling and airy public spaces.
 The indoor lounge is forward and the Sun Deck lounge and bar is sheltered from the sun by a canvas awning.
 With floor to ceiling French doors that open during cool weather, the restaurant serves Vietnamese and Western dishes at breakfast and luncheon buffets plus served dishes and a served dinner.
 All cabins are outside, with two of the three cabin decks offering sliding French doors that open to side promenade equipped with rattan style chairs and decorative potted palms.

 Mekong River – Cambodia & Vietnam